Avocado Pit Dye: 12 Best Tips for Pink, Not Brown

 If you follow the correct process you will be able to achieve beautiful results from your natural dyeing, but you must not skip any of the steps.
 Check out The Ultimate guide to Natural dyeing for a step by step tutorial of all the processes involved in natural dyeing.

-The illustration bellow shows the entire process require to obtain great results from natural dyes.
+The illustration below shows the entire process required to obtain great results from natural dyes.

 Natural dyeing steps: